oroinc/documentation/backend/setup/post-install/flat-pricing.rst

    php "bin/console" oro:price-lists:switch-pricing-storage combined

-You will be prompted to run reindexation:
+You will be prompted to run reindexation which will recalculate combined price lists and product prices:

 .. code-block:: php